Backup transfer scripts for Linux to Windows

 Why runtime.exec hangs in Java ?

-I had hit with the same problem runtime.exec() hangs when i tried to execute a lengthy batch script in windows.
-The problem was clearly described in the java docs which i never read ;)
+I had hit with the same problem runtime.exec() hangs when I tried to execute a lengthy batch script in windows.
+The Java docs had apparently described this which I never read.
+RTFM 😉

 “Because some native platforms only provide limited buffer size for standard input and output streams, failure to promptly write the input stream or read the output stream of the subprocess may cause the subprocess to block, and even deadlock.”

-The solution was to clear of the buffer so the process wont hit a deadlock.
-I have a small sample which could make you more clear.
+The solution was to empty the buffer so that the process won’t hit a deadlock.
+I have a small sample which could make you clearer.

 public class ProcessHandler extends Thread {